 The Artists of Kolori LAB Designs

 Kolori's designer Bonnie Castañeda has been involved in the arts in Honduras for many years and has been a powerful force in the promotion of the arts and artists of her country.
-She has translated this effort into the sublime designs of her garments by collaborating with three top artists of Honduras, giving them exposure and creating beautiful pieces that will attract attention by their luxurious use of fabrics and placement of the images.
-These designs are now available exclusively at PrendaBella.
+She has translated this effort into the creation of her garments by collaborating with three top artists of Honduras, giving them exposure in beautiful pieces that will attract attention by the lovely colors, design, and placement of the images.
+These designs are now available in limited editions exclusively at PrendaBella.

 Armando Lara Hidalgo

 Armando Lara Hidalgo has been represented in expositions and won accolades throughout the world.
 His paintings are characterized by the movement of the human body with a combination of color, grays and blacks.
 In them he inserts objects of daily living: radios, passports, flight tickets.
 He represents human bodies in all their vulnerability and their interaction with the cosmos as he ponders on the human condition.
 Mr. Lara Hidalgo has developed the art of drawing the human figure to the most exact and sublime form.

 One of the biggest exponents of abstract and contemporary art in Latinoamerica, for thirty years, Santos Arzù Quioto he has been represented in more than 50 collections in galleries and museums all over the world.
 His paintings are deeply textured resembling sculptures with chromatic spots.
 Carlos Lanza, the Honduran critic, writes in a review: “I have referred to Arzú Quioto’s painting as “matter painting”; the materials take over as support without becoming disconnected from their two-dimensional nature, which in specific projects have brought it close to sculpture.”
 Arzú is represented in the United States at The Americas Collection in Coral Gables, Florida.